-- 10. The student must provide evidence of a physical examination completed by a licensed physician, physician's assistant, or nurse practitioner within 30 days of enrollment, including but not limited to: - A. A negative TB skin test or chest x-ray. - B. A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - C. A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - 11.
-The student must demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed within 30 days of enrollment. - 12.
-The student must provide documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - 13.
-The student must successfully complete Fundamental Nursing Skills and Concepts Validation Course with a 79.5% or higher.
+- 1. Provide evidence of a physical examination completed by a licensed physician, physician's assistant or nurse practitioner prior to clinical, including but not limited to: - a.
+A negative TB skin test or chest x-ray. - b.
+A current immunization schedule [MMR, DPT, Tetanus] with completed Hepatitis B vaccine series. - c.
+A statement by a healthcare provider stating that the applicant has the physical and emotional health to complete the requirements of this program. - 2.
+Demonstrate a satisfactory Criminal Background and Drug Screening paid for by the student completed prior to clinical. - 3.
+Documentation of BLS CPR (AHA/ARC) certification that is current for the duration of the program. - 4.
+Timely finalizing the registration process by submitting the required financial documents and/or tuition payments.